isotopp/isotopp.github.io/content/posts/2021-11-22-arista-type-7-passwords.md

         /lib/ld-linux.so.2 (0xf7f7e000)```
 ```

-So we are missing a `libpython3.7m.so.1.0` and a `libtac.so.0`.
+So we are missing two libraries:

+- `libpython3.7m.so.1.0` and
+- `libtac.so.0`.

-The Python is easily fixed:
+The Python bit is fixed by building a Python-3.7 in 32-bit:

 ```console
 $ apt install gcc-multilib